deleeuw/jansweb/content/post/_index.md

     - event histories in a longitudinal study of a number of individuals;
     - heights and weights of a number of soldiers;
     - dissimilarity matrices of a number of colors.
-1. All data domains are finite.
+6. All data spaces are finite.
-2. The **representation codomain** is the set of all possible outputs of the statistical techniques applied to the data domain of a given data collection.
-For example
+7. The **representation space** is the set of all possible outputs of the statistical techniques applied to the data space.
+For example: a number of
-3.
+    - correlation matrices;
+    - cross tables;
+    - graphs and plots;
+    - regression coefficients.
+8. Continuity and smoothness, defined by using suitable topologies, are the most interesting aspects of statistical techniques.
+They define the **stability** of the technique under perturbations of various types.